 Our research and development initiatives and laboratory operations depend on our ability to attract and retain highly skilled scientists, technicians and software engineers.
-We may not be able to attract or retain qualified scientists, technicians or software engineers in the future due to the competition for qualified personnel among life sciences and technology businesses, particularly near our headquarters located in Seattle, Washington and our laboratory facilities located in South San Francisco, California.
+We may not be able to attract or retain qualified scientists, technicians or software engineers in the future due to the competition for qualified personnel among life sciences and technology businesses, particularly near our facilities located in Seattle, Washington and in South San Francisco, California.
 We also face competition from universities and public and private research institutions in recruiting and retaining highly qualified scientific personnel.
 We may have difficulties locating, recruiting or retaining qualified salespeople.
 Recruiting, training and retention difficulties can limit our ability to support our research and development and commercialization efforts.
-We also employ a number of workers on work authorization visas.
-We may have difficulty recruiting and retaining these workers as immigration regulations continue to change and as a result of the backlog of processing of immigration applications at the federal level.
 All of our employees are at-will, which means that either we or the employee may terminate their employment at any time.

-In addition, we rely on consultants, contractors and advisors, including scientific and clinical advisors, to assist us in formulating our research and development, regulatory and commercialization strategy.
+In addition, we rely on consultants, contractors and advisors, including scientific and clinical advisors, to assist us in formulating our research and development, regulatory and commercialization strategies.
 Our consultants and advisors may provide services to other organizations and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 The loss of the services of one or more of our current consultants or advisors might impede the achievement of our research, development, regulatory and commercialization objectives.